David Peralta Preview, Player Props: Dodgers vs. Red Sox

 David Peralta At The Plate

-- He has homered in 6.8% of his games this year, and 2.1% of his plate appearances.
+- In 6.7% of his games this season, he has hit a long ball, and 2.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.